dhuss42/ft_irc/progress.md

 	-> irssi seems to have a limit and characters that are sent -> only checked: kick, topic
 	-> should also check with valgrind here
-[] also check what other channels do in that case
+[] also check what other servers do in that case

 ### ctrl + z
+- poll error with valgrind
+- no poll error without valgrind

 ## ====== Day 1 == 25.06 ======
 - started reading subject (30min)